nortonlyr/ZCW.DataGroupProject/README.md

 NON-TRADITIONAL HOUSING PRICE PREDICTOR
 -------------------

-This repo contains the code for a collaborative project between 3- Zip Code Wilmington students, using both static and API data to find out what are the relevant factors that are driving the Philadelphia City housing market.
-And can those factors be used to predict sound real estate investments.
+This repo contains the code for a collaborative project between 3- Zip Code Wilmington students, using both static and API data to answer two questions:

+1. What are the relevant factors that are driving the Philadelphia City housing market?
+2. Can those factors be used to handpick sound real estate investments?

 THE QUESTION:
 -------------------